 Unlike other versions of PALS that are intended to be primarily implemented in the inclusive general education setting, PALS for high school students has typically been used by special educators and remedial reading teachers for students with serious reading problems.

-Participants are asked to purchase a grades 2-6 manual that includes scripted lessons and materials needed to facilitate student training.
+Participants are asked to purchase a high school manual that includes scripted lessons and materials needed to facilitate student training.
 The site will need to purchase these manuals separately.
 Please see "Ordering Materials" tab.
-The teacher manual provides all necessary materials that will enable teachers to confidently implement PALS in their own classrooms.
+The high school manual provides all necessary materials that will enable teachers to confidently implement PALS in their own classrooms.

 Need more information about workshops?

 For more information about PALS workshops and materials, contact Loulee Yen, Outreach Coordinator, at (615) 343-4782 or email email@example.com.